Skip to main content

 • Health gateway sites signpost you on to other websites usually tell you how they made the decisions and assessed the quality of the sites (selection criteria).
 It is best to look at these criteria and then decide if you agree with how they have done this.

-• Look for sites produced, developed or backed by organisations that you know are reputable, such as government departments (for example the Department of Health, the Department of Work and Pensions), independent charities, consumer groups or support groups.
+• Look for sites produced, developed or backed by organisations that you know are reputable, such as government departments (for example the Department of Health, the Department for Work and Pensions), independent charities, consumer groups or support groups.

 • Be cautious of sites that advertise products only available through them, or who present undocumented medical studies to support claims.
 Always look for the qualifications and affiliations of the page's authors or authors.